Guitar Wolf: Later work

 The period between 1994 and 2000 is when Guitar Wolf released much of their best-known material.
 In 1996, a performance at a New York City record store secured the band a contract with Matador Records, who issued their fourth album, Missile Me!, that same year.
 Guitar Wolf would continue releasing albums with Matador until 1999's Jet Generation, an album that the company claimed was the loudest ever put to wax, and which included a warning that playing it could potentially damage the listener's audio equipment.

 On 24 April 2019, it was announced that Guitar Wolf's latest album, Love & Jett, would be released on Jack White's Third Man Records on 10 May 2019.
 A US tour with Nashville Pussy was organized to promote the album.
+In 2022, longtime drummer Toru announced his departure from the band, and his last live performance with Guitar Wolf on 11 March was live-streamed.
+A drummer named Shingo filled in for a May and June European tour.
+After the completion of the tour, the band announced Takuro Nagashima as their new drummer.

 Film appearances

 In 2000, Guitar Wolf starred in the Japanese rock 'n' roll "zombie horror" movie Wild Zero, directed by Tetsuro Takeuchi.
 The band play themselves as they take on crazed fans, zombies, and an alien invasion.
 Their music also features heavily in the movie's soundtrack.
-A sequel, tentatively titled Wild Zero 2: The Strongest Blood of Humanity, was announced in July 2019, though no release date has been confirmed.
+A sequel, titled Wild Zero 2: The Strongest Blood of Humanity, was announced in July 2019, though no release date has been confirmed as they search for a distributor.
 The band has also appeared in the documentaries Get Action!!
 (2014, dir.
 Jun'ya Kondō) and Garage Rockin' Craze (2017, dir.
 Mario Cuzic), the former exploring another well-known Japanese garage rock band, Teengenerate, and the latter looking at the formation and evolution of the Tokyo garage punk scene and its de facto founder, DJ Daddy-O-Nov.
 Both films feature interviews with Seiji and the latter features live footage as well.